Guide

 • LinkedIn: the Post Inspector refreshes automatically when you inspect

-• Last resort: append a query string like ?v=2 to your image URL to bust the cache entirely
+• If the cache will not clear, append a query string like ?v=2 to your image URL to bust it entirely

 Redirects Breaking Previews